This leaflet is designed to help understand schizoaffective

 Helpline: 0300 5000 927.

-mental health helplione offering emotional support and practical
+national mental health helplione offering emotional support and

-information for people with mental illness, families, carers and
+practical information for people with mental illness, families,

 Support in Mind